Lossoh/loopback-next/packages/authentication/authentication-system.md

 ## Multiple Authentication strategies

 An authentication system in a LoopBack 4 application could potentially support multiple popular strategies, including basic auth, oauth2, saml, openid-connect, etc...And also allow programmers to use either a token based or a session based approach to track the logged-in user.

-[comment]: # (Can people do a combination of token based and session based auth?)

 The diagram below illustrates the high level abstraction of such an extensible authentication system.

 <img src="./docs/imgs/multiple-auth-strategies-login.png" width="1000px" />

 Assume the app has a static login page with a list of available choices for users to login:

 - local: basic auth with email/username + password
 - facebook account: oauth2